Kawtious/Rhyta/README.md

 ## Contributing

-As this project serves as a demonstration for a school project, it is meant to showcase specific features and functionalities.
+This project is meant to develop specific features and functionalities of another system using web frameworks specifically.
+Basically, this project is meant for educational purposes.
 Therefore, we have intentionally limited contributions to ensure the project remains aligned with its educational objectives.

 ## License